Premier Padel London 2026: Everything You Need to Know

 Ready to find a court?
 Search all London padel courts on LayUp.

-What to watch for at the event
+What should I watch for at Premier Padel London?

 Men's pairs to watch: Galán/Lebrón (world #1 and #2, often considered the greatest pair in history), Tapia/Coello (aggressive, crowd-pleasing style), and Díaz/Navarro (former world #1s making a comeback).